eyscott/BD_data/README.md

-# Astrocyte to oligodendrocyte reprogramming scRNA-seq data (BD Biosciences)
+# Analysis of BD Rhapsody derived scRNA-seq data
-Use of scRNAseq for transcription factor-mediated astrocyte to oligodendrocyte reprogramming. scRNA-seq data generated using BD Rhapsody technology and processed using Kallisto package
+These data come from astrocytes in culture (purified via immunopanning) and track the conversion of these astrocytes into various forms of oligodendrocytes after being pushed by the transcription factors Sox10, Olig2, and Nkx6.2

 ## General Workflow
 The provided scripts go through alignment, demultiplexing and generation of genecount tables as well as analysis using seurat and slingshot trajectory analysis: \